-- Try to avoid agreeing to deliver a "bring-down certificate" in which officers assert the continued truthfulness of the contractual representations made in the agreement because a court could view the "certification" as the officers' personal verification of the accuracy of the representations (that could generate another tort-based inducement claim).
-There are other means of making clear that the representations and warranties are remade at the closing for the sole purpose of the indemnification provisions; and - Never undo all of the above by agreeing to exclude "fraud," "willful misconduct," "gross negligence," or any other tort-related claims from the exclusive remedies provision of your agreement.215 Remember, "fraud" is not limited to deliberate lying, and can even be based on innocent misrepresentations (i.e., "equitable fraud").
-If your counterparty insists on a "fraud exclusion," limit the exclusion to "intentional fraud committed with actual knowledge by the Seller Knowledge Persons [a defined group limited to persons from whom you obtained certificates indicating that they had no current actual knowledge that any representations and warranties set forth in Article [] only."
-And make certain that the effect of such an exclusion is not to convert a contract claim into a tort claim, but to eliminate the applicability of the deductibles and caps as to those breached representations that were, in fact, "intentionally fraudulent."216
+- clause subjects the buyer to the very uncertainties about extra-contractual claims of "knowledge" that the seller is seeking to avoid; - Try to avoid agreeing to deliver a "bring-down certificate" in which officers assert the continued truthfulness of the contractual representations made in the agreement because a court could view the "certification" as the officers' personal verification of the accuracy of the representations (that could generate another tort-based inducement claim).
+There are other means of making clear that the representations and warranties are remade at the closing for the sole purpose of the indemnification provisions; and - Never undo all of the above by agreeing to exclude "fraud," "willful misconduct," "gross negligence," or any other tort-related claims from the exclusive remedies provision of your agreement.
+215 Remember, "fraud" is not limited to deliberate lying, and can even be based on innocent misrepresentations (i.e., "equitable fraud").
+If your counterparty insists on a "fraud exclusion," limit the exclusion to "intentional fraud committed with actual knowledge by the Seller Knowledge Persons [a defined group limited to persons from whom you obtained certificates indicating that they had no current actual knowledge that any representation made in the agreement was false] with respect to the specific representations and warranties set forth in Article [] only."
+And make certain that the effect of such an exclusion is not to convert a contract claim into a tort claim, but to eliminate the applicability of the deductibles and caps as to those breached representations that were, in fact, "intentionally fraudulent."
+216